-As we pursue our goal of achieving a diverse and inclusive workforce, we have engaged in a number of initiatives.
-We see these steps as the beginning of a longer journey as we look to attract, hire, promote, and support our Vroommates.
+As we pursue our goal of achieving a diverse and inclusive workforce, we have made some strides on how engaged our employees say they feel in our annual employee engagement survey (e.g., "I trust this organization to be fair"), but we still have work to do on matters of inclusion and belonging (e.g., "I feel like I belong here").
+Therefore, we have engaged in the following initiatives.
+We see these steps as the beginning of a longer journey as we look to attract, hire, promote, retain, and support our employees, or Vroommates.